rollieolie/ReconFlow/README.md

   8. ./ReconFlow.sh -s /path/to/ProgramScope.txt -c -g -n-w -P -p or -a
   9. Note that the tool does not have to have all of these options listed above.
 Default use: ./ReconFlow -s /path/to/ProgramScope.txt
   10. This program will run as fast as the programs used.
 If you have a lot of domains, it could take awhile.
 Go do some google/github/gitlab/shodan dorking while waiting.
+  11. Any programs you don't want to install or use, you can vim or nano into ReconFlow.sh and add # to the program you don't want to use or download.
-  11. Last tid bit...if you are not root on your terminal add 'sudo' to the command.
+  12. Last tid bit...if you are not root on your terminal add 'sudo' to the command.

+### Last but not least, thank you to the creaters of all these wonderful tools and to all the content creators.